mlabs-haskell/styleguide/README.md

 For type classes, their laws MUST be documented using a Haddock comment.

+Each repository must also have a README which should explain how to build the application and/or library.
+If the repository contains one or more executable, the readme should also explain how to run each executable, including command line arguments/options.

 ### Justification

 Code reading is a difficult task, especially when the 'why' rather than the